mgoldenbe/search-framework/mainpage.md

 This particular configuration file (i.e. `projects/demo/grid.h`) was chosen because it does not define any additional command line options.

 ### Using the command line object {#s-singleton}
 The class \ref CommandLine::CommandLine is a singleton.
-To initialize the command line object, one must call the \ref CommandLine::CommandLine<>::instance function once, forwarding to it the `argc` and `argv` arguments of `main`.
+To initialize the command line object, one must call the \ref CommandLine::CommandLine<>::instance function, forwarding to it the `argc` and `argv` arguments of `main`.
 Following the initialization, the command line object can be accessed by calling the \ref CommandLine::CommandLine<>::instance function without arguments.
-The \ref CMD macro is defined as a short-hand for \ref CommandLine::CommandLine<>::instance.
+The \ref CMD macro is defined as a short-hand for this function.

 ## Producing a single table from several invocations of the framework {#s-single}